Community Health Education, Ph.D.

 |Urban and Regional Development Policy|

-May be waived with accredited MPH/MS degree; or related degree.
+Public Health Core courses may be waived with accredited M.P.H./M.S. degree or related degree.

 The following list provides examples of possible electives.
 Elective choices should be made under the advisement of the student's doctoral program committee.
-A minimum of 6 semester hours of HEA courses is required.
+A minimum of 6 credits of HEA courses is required.
 Additional Methods or Professional Development courses taken above those required may be counted toward elective requirements.